“What are nightshades?” And, “Are nightshades bad for me?”

 A tomato, while many think it’s a vegetable, is actually a fruit.
 The Goji berry is also a fruit.
 There are also herbs and spices among the list.

 Nightshade, in other words, is not synonymous with vegetable.

 Nightshades are Not Harmful

 According to various diets, yes nightshades can be harmful.

 However, the other side of the coin is that they are not harmful.
-According to Cleveland Clinic, “Research hasn’t concluded that they are harmful.”
+According to Cleveland Clinic,

 In fact, many nightshades provide a lot of nutritional benefits.
 Bell peppers contain a highly concentrated source of vitamin C. Tomatoes are a great source of biotin and lycopene.
 Many nightshades are very good sources of fiber and contain a high amount of nutrients in general.